in

 Here are some of the types of DIY picket fences:

-Most DIY picket fences make use of reclaimed wood or salvaged tree trunks which are cut into individual pickets and joined by wires.
+Most DIY picket fences make use of reclaimed wood or salvaged tree trunks, which are cut into individual pickets and joined by wires.
 To contribute to that countryside and handmade appeal, it is often left unpainted and with a rough texture.

 Cleft picket fences are also ideal for adding a rustic charm to a yard or house.
 Clefting is the original method used to create fences during the old times.
 Rustic picket fences can also be made up of stones or mixed materials.

-Reusing pallets are making its way in the modern industry.
-It is one way to repurpose something which is considered to be a an ugly cheap piece of wood.
+Reusing pallets are making its way into the modern industry.
+It is one way to repurpose something which is considered to be an ugly cheap piece of wood.
 Pallets are flat wood boards which is made up of vertical members with no bottom deck board.
-These are used to support goods or heavy materials in during transport.
-They are easy to find or if not free, can be availed at a low cost.
-Most warehouses just dispose of them after use so it will save you a lot of money.

 When constructing a DIY pallet picket fence designs, make sure that they are of the same size and color.
 And if possible, look for those which are used to support dry goods because they are less exposed to chemicals.